united states soldier with two-way microphone

-Customized Loudspeakers: Meeting the Demands of the Military Industry [VIDEO]
+Customized Loudspeakers: Meeting the Demands of the Military Industry

-MISCO’s history of supplying military contractors with speakers goes back decades.
-Our founder Cliff Digre was a B-17 gunner and radio operator during World War II before launching MISCO in 1949.
-Over the years, MISCO developed industry-leading expertise in designing, testing, and manufacturing audio systems, all out of its headquarters in Minnesota.
-Being US-based we can offer our clients an added level of national and intellectual property security and more direct customer service.
-This video showcases some of the military-grade speakers we offer, followed by a look at the key design and testing principles we employ for these demanding applications.
+MISCO's history of supplying military contractors with speakers goes back decades.
+Our founder, Cliff Digre, was a B-17 gunner and radio operator during World War II before launching MISCO in 1949.
+Over the years, MISCO has developed industry-leading expertise in designing, testing, and manufacturing audio systems, all from our headquarters in Minnesota.
+Being US-based, we can offer our clients an added level of national and intellectual property security and more direct customer service.

 Material and Design